zulip/zulip/docs/production/multiple-organizations.md

 When you want to create a new organization, you need to do a few
 things:

-- If you're using Zulip older than 1.7, you'll need to set `REALMS_HAVE_SUBDOMAINS=True` in your `/etc/zulip/settings.py` file.
-That setting is the default in 1.7 and later.
 - Make sure you have SSL certificates for all of the subdomains you're going to use.
 If you're using
   [our Let's Encrypt instructions](ssl-certificates.md), it's easy to